apache/drill/_docs/sql-reference/030-lexical-structure.md

 ### Identifier Quotes
-Prior to Drill 1.11, the SQL parser in Drill only supported back ticks as identifier quotes.
+Prior to Drill 1.11, the SQL parser in Drill only supported backticks as identifier quotes.
 As of Drill 1.11, the SQL parser can also use double quotes and square brackets.
-The default setting for identifier quotes is back ticks.
+The default setting for identifier quotes is backticks.
 You can configure the type of identifier quotes used with the  `planner.parser.quoting_identifiers` configuration option, at the system or session level, as shown:

        ALTER SYSTEM|SESSION SET planner.parser.quoting_identifiers = '"';
        ALTER SYSTEM|SESSION SET planner.parser.quoting_identifiers = '[';